-Is luggage free travel possible?
-Going baggage-less may seem terrifying for the obsessive packer, but jumping from destination to destination without anything but the clothes on your back can be gloriously liberating.
-So much so that it is actually the preferred way of traveling for some people.
+Is luggage-free travel possible?
+Going baggage-less may seem terrifying for the obsessive packer, but jumping from destination to destination worldwide without anything but the clothes on your back can be gloriously liberating.
+So much so that it is the preferred way of traveling for some people.

 When you think about it, the appeal here is easy to see.
-Luggage-free travel allows you to move fast, spontaneously and undefined by your possessions.
+When you travel without luggage it allows you to move fast, spontaneously, and undefined by your possessions.

 Without stuff to carry around, it’s just you, the world, and the many possibilities that lay ahead.
 The Japanese swear on the benefits of minimalist living, so why shouldn’t this philosophy influence the way we travel as well?